 Beyond the events that are taking place around the country this Friday, there are many ways you can help your kids combat summer learning loss at home throughout the summer.

-- Reading: If your children have a summer reading list, encourage them to make progress on it by setting daily goals.
+Reading: If your children have a summer reading list, encourage them to make progress on it by setting daily goals.
 If they are too young to read on their own, make sure to read aloud to them daily.
 Incorporate regular trips to the library so they can check out new books while you take note of any free educational programming they can take advantage of as well.
 Involve your au pair, if you have one, and explore her culture through reading some of her favorite books.
-Or, choose from our list of 31 best international children’s books.

-- Physical activity: Adequate exercise is equally important to the developing brains and overall health of children.
+Physical activity: Adequate exercise is equally important to the developing brains and overall health of children.
 Go for a family bike ride, spend a day at the community pool or organize some neighborhood games like dodge ball, capture the flag, or one-on-one basketball.
 Just getting outside each day for walks and taking note of nature also helps kids’ bodies and minds.
-Try our Summer Scavenger Hunt for a fun outdoor activity or create your own.
 Be sure to set limits on screen time, including TV, computer, and smartphone use so that kids are more likely to get outdoors and get active.

 How do you keep your kids’ brains from going soft over the summer?
 Share your tips in the comments below.